statamic/docs/content/collections/docs/static-caching.md

 ## Excluding Pages

 You may add a list of URLs you wish to exclude from being cached.
-Pages with forms and listings with `sort="random"` are two common examples of pages that don't work properly when cached statically.

 ``` php
 return [